 Via: Hege In France

 Investing in expertly crafted pieces of furniture really will make your space stand out for all the right reasons when visitors drop by.
-Whether that be a statement velvet mid-century modern armchair, or an robust industrial inspired dining table, try to buy pieces that will stand the test of time – heavier pieces of furniture often add an air of masculinity (that sounds super sexiest but you know what I mean).
+Whether that be a statement velvet mid-century modern armchair, or a robust industrial inspired dining table, try to buy pieces that will stand the test of time – heavier pieces of furniture often add an air of masculinity.
 I absolutely adore the blue velvet bed above – don’t think just because it’s a masculine space, it needs to be all straight lines and squares because curves are perfect for this kind of room, so add coffee tables, side tables and even artefact’s and ornaments with sweeping lines to soften the overall feel.

 Via: Elle Decoration